 Pawnbroker – Pawnbrokers in S. Carolina are required to issue a $15,000 bond for their services.
 They ensure that they comply with the S Carolina Pawnbroker act, which governs most of their services.
 Any violations of the code can enable consumers or the state to seek compensation for damages.

 Obtaining a South Carolina Surety Bond:

 Sureties have become an essential part of a business.
 Some industries prefer them, and many industries now require them.
 To obtain a surety for yourself or your business, you need to apply for it from a surety company.
 The bond application process has been made simple due to advancements in technology.
 Most surety companies now accept online applications and can render a decision in a matter of minutes.

 When applying for a surety, you need to provide information about yourself and your business, specify the type of bond that you need, and provide financial background information.
 The surety will use this information to determine your eligibility for a bond, as well as the premiums that you will be required to pay.
 Your financial history and credit score can affect the rate that you will receive for your bond.

 To get a competitive bond cost as well as lower monthly premiums, work closely with a surety company to identify your specific needs.

-Apply for your surety now by completing our online application.
+Apply for your bond quickly by filling out our online application.

 If you prefer, you may download an application to complete and fax or email to our bond agency for processing.